People

 Document

-Bosco is an MPhil Candidate in International Relations at the University of Oxford (St Anne’s College).
+Bosco is an MPhil Candidate in International Relations at the University of Oxford (St Anne’s College) and the Co-Founder of the Oxford Computational Political Science Group (OCPSG), a research initiative dedicated to advancing the use of evidence-based computational approaches to tackle complex global challenges and supported by the Department of Politics and International Relations (DPIR).
 He graduated with a BSc in Politics and International Relations (first class honours) from the London School of Economics and Political Science (LSE), where he studied on a full scholarship and wrote his dissertation on China's cyber sovereignty and AI governance visions using a machine learning approach.

 Awards